 We are motivated by challenges.
 Challenges that are set in a holistic context and in which we can supplement the classic restructuring approach with precisely these components of innovation and employees.

-We feel comfortable in a networked, digitised world, and we are at home offline.
-This means we believe in the value of internationalism and global strategies, but we also believe in the added value of classical exchange.
+We feel comfortable in a networked, digitised world – and we believe in the value-add given by being offline.
+This means we trust in the value of internationalism and global strategies, and in the added value of classical exchange.
 We are therefore looking for investments with central activities in a cultural and regional environment that is close to us.

 Your team at Navigator has experience from a range of different backgrounds, and this is reflected in our fundamental openness towards many industries.
 But we also believe in the principle of core competencies and experience, so we refrain from working in certain sectors where we believe we cannot optimally support value-enhancing activities.